JLeegwater/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   sessions keep data in state, where JWT saves nothing and uses a token
-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? it hashes our passwords, so we aren't storing them in plain text.
-3. How are unit tests different from integration and end-to-end testing?
+3. How are unit tests different from integration and end-to-end testing? unit tests test each component one at a time, where end-to-end testing tests the entire site workflow from start to finish
 4. How does _Test Driven Development_ change the way we write applications and tests?
+   It makes it so we are thinking about what we need before me make it and are constently testing while creating